alessblaze/pairline/SETUP.md

 # Setup

+Pairline is not designed as a demo platform—it is engineered for scalability and production use.
+It is a real-time chat application capable of handling thousands of concurrent connections seamlessly.
+The platform includes a comprehensive feature set, such as chat moderation, an administrative dashboard, video and text communication, interest-based user matching with intelligent fallback mechanisms, AI-driven moderation, bot integration, and more.

 > **Note:** New to the project?
 Read the [Developer Onboarding Guide](./ONBOARDING.md) first for a high-level architectural overview and daily development workflows before running these commands!

 This project runs as four app services plus Redis and Postgres: